nasa/cumulus-orca/website/docs/operator/data-recovery.md

 Since it is asynchronous, the recovery container relies on a database to maintain the status of the request and event driven triggers to restore the data once it has been reconstituted from archive into an S3 bucket.
-Currently data is copied back to the Cumulus S3 primary data bucket which is the default bucket.
+Currently, data is copied back to the Cumulus S3 primary data bucket which is the default bucket.
 The operator has the option to override the default bucket with another restore bucket if desired.
 Determining the status of the recovery job is done manually by querying the database